Pilgore-pi/Open-proger-notes/README.md

 #### Contribution

 You may attach your own notes by maiking pull requests.
-I would be appreciated
+I would be appreciated.
+But I ask you to create detailed and clear

 ## RUS